SSC CGL Exam

 SSC CGL 2017 Tier 1 2017 comprises of 100 Questions, with 25 Questions from each of the four sections given below.
 The four sections include General Intelligence and Reasoning, Quantitative Aptitude, English and General Awareness.We will look at each section in detail and topics that need to be covered to ace the examination.

 In all probability, in SSC CGL 2017 Tier 1, there will be negative marking of 0.5 marks for each wrong answer.
 The duration of the exam in total is 60 minutes only.

-CGL 2017 Tier-II is most likely going to be a computer based objective exam.
+SSC CGL Tier IICGL 2017 Tier-II is most likely going to be a computer based objective exam.
 Paper I (Quantitative Aptitude) and II (English) is compulsory for all the candidates.

 Paper III (Statistics) is only for those applying for Statistical Investigator Gr.II & Compiler posts while Paper IV is divided into parts and is to be attempted by those applying for the posts of Assistant Audit Officer (AAO) in C&A posts.

 There will be negative marking of 0.25 for every wrong answer in paper II and negative marking of 0.50 for every wrong answer in paper I, III and IV.

 We will look at each section in detail and topics that need to be covered to ace the examination.
 The total duration is two hours only.
 Paper I, III, IV comprises of 100 questions each and paper II (English) comprises of 200 questions

 TIER-IIIModifications made in SSC CGL Tier-III exam pattern and Tier-IV exam are likely to remain the same in SSC CGL 2017 exam.
 The shortlisting criteria for CGL Tier-III which is a descriptive examination which takes into consideration marks scored in both Tier I and Tier II of SSC CGL examination.
 It is a written paper consisting